jespo655/Compiler/specification.md

     f1 := fn(a:int, b:int)->int { return a+2*b; }; // declared as a variable / function pointer, its value can change at run time
     f1(1, 2); // returns 5

-If the function are declared as a constant, additional metadata from the initial function literal can also be used in the function call.
+If a function is declared as a constant, additional metadata from the initial function literal can also be used in the function call.

     f2 :: fn(a:int=3, b:int=4)->int { return a+2*b; }; // declared as a constant, evaluated compile time
     f2(1, 2); // returns 5.